Nelson Velazquez Preview, Player Props: Royals vs. Tigers

 Nelson Velazquez vs. Tigers Preview, Player Prop Bets - September 28

-Nelson Velazquez -- .171 average over his past 10 games -- will be in action for the Kansas City Royals versus the Detroit Tigers, with Tarik Skubal on the mound, on September 28 at 1:10 PM ET.
+On Thursday, Nelson Velazquez (batting .171 in his past 10 games) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 1:10 PM ET.

 Sportsbook Promo Codes